blinksocks/blinksocks/docs/config/README.md

       port: 5678,

       // a secret key for encryption/description
-      key: "j+b3)I<h#c1_Jl^c",
+      key: "qtPb2edK7yd7e]<K",

       // presets to process data stream
-      //
-      // @note
-      //   1.
-DO NOT modify the first preset if you don't know what it is.
+      // DO NOT modify the first preset if you don't know what it is.
-      //   2.
-Take care the order of those presets, read the docs before changing them.
+      // Take care the order of those presets, read the docs before changing them.
       presets: [
         {
           // preset name